sonichy/HLSPlayer/README.md

 # Chrome Extension: HLSPlayer
-Use hls.js to play HLS(m3u8) directly.
+Use hls.js to play HLS(m3u8) in Chrome.
 And it will be more easier to get HLS url with [VideoGrab](https://github.com/sonichy/VideoGrab) extension.

 ![alt](preview.png)